1986

 wanted to know.

-David: "I think that if you've got money it's wrong to feel guilty
+Dave: "I think that if you've got money it's wrong to feel guilty

 about spending it.
 I've always spent what money I've had whether it be a